 In an increasingly digital world, your company is more at risk than ever regarding competition.
 Nowadays, threats to your business can come from myriad sources.
 Whether it’s a negative post about your company on social media or even a few blog posts, there are countless ways that your staff, property, or operations could be in trouble in the Internet age.
 With so many threats, it’s crucial to have a strong defense, and that’s where a company like LifeRaft comes in.

 LifeRaft helps you as a business owner by scanning the internet (and even the dark web) for potential threats and letting you know about emerging events as they happen.
 Applying DNS filters is also an effective measure to block malicious sites and protect the company’s data.

 Having this real-time data ensures that you’re not stuck on the back foot as information comes to light, allowing you to effectively strategize and react much more quickly than other businesses.

 Seek out advice for entrepreneurs.

-As you’re learning the ropes, it’s important to get good advice on what it takes to run a company.
+As you’re learning the ropes, getting good advice on running a company is essential.
 That being said, there are many sources of advice for entrepreneurs, from reputable websites specializing in business strategy to news articles and even mentorship opportunities.
-If you can find a mentor by searching LinkedIn, it’s definitely worth considering, since having someone who’s walked in your shoes can give you a valuable perspective as you seek to take control of your company.
+If you can find a mentor by searching LinkedIn, it’s definitely worth considering since having someone who’s walked in your shoes can give you a valuable perspective as you seek to take control of your company.